khushboochitre/Horizon_FSE/README.md

 git clone https://github.com/llvm-mirror/clang

 3) Copy the contents (files and folders) present in src/lib to the cloned llvm folder (lib/Analysis).

+4) Add following to the CMakeLists.txt present in the cloned llvm folder (lib/Analysis) where the names of other .cpp files appear.
+   InstrumentedFunctions.cpp
+   UtilityFunctions.cpp
+   GetDynamicAAResults.cpp

-Replace the CMakeLists.txt present in the cloned llvm folder (lib/Analysis).
+5) Add add_subdirectory (DynAA) at the end of CMakeLists.txt present in the cloned llvm folder (lib/Analysis).

-4) Copy the DynAA folder present in src/include to the cloned llvm folder (include/llvm/Analysis).
+6) Copy the DynAA folder present in src/include to the cloned llvm folder (include/llvm/Analysis).

-5) Create a new folder to build llvm (e.g. build).
+7) Create a new folder to build llvm (e.g. build).

-6) Place the build.sh file present in the scripts folder to llvm’s build folder.
+8) Place the build.sh file present in the scripts folder to llvm’s build folder.

-7) Specify the path to llvm’s source code in the build.sh file.
+9) Specify the path to llvm’s source code in the build.sh file.

-8) Go to the build folder and execute the following commands to build llvm:
+10) Go to the build folder and execute the following commands to build llvm:

 ./build.sh